This article is part of a larger series on Bookkeeping.

 Accounts Receivable Turnover Ratio Examples

-In order for you to have a good grasp on how to calculate the A/R turnover ratio, we have provided a couple of examples using two fictitious companies.
-These examples should also give you an idea of what’s considered a high turnover ratio and what’s considered a low turnover ratio.
+For you to have a good grasp of how to calculate the A/R turnover ratio, we provided examples using two fictitious companies.

 ABC Company had the following results last year:

-The average accounts receivable for ABC Company is calculated as follows:
+The average A/R for ABC Company is calculated as follows: